Denny-Lin/DDK_web_crawler/README.md

 # What function will be added?
 * Download pictures from website.
-* Change the buffer size of receive funcion.
-* Receive data and save as file.
 * Have a DNS function if necessary.
 * Have a queue table of url.
 * Use C++ std::thread library to send different url when connected.